korbinian90/ROMEO/README.md

   --version             show version information and exit -h, --help            show this help message and exit
 ```

+## Related Repositories
+The sourcecode is available under [ROMEO.jl](https://github.com/korbinian90/ROMEO.jl).
+The binaries are a standalone compiled version of [RomeoApp.jl](https://github.com/korbinian90/RomeoApp.jl).
+The compilation scripts and recent releases are in [CompileMRI.jl](https://github.com/korbinian90/CompileMRI.jl).

 ## Known issues
 ### v1.4